joshuajbouw/bevy_tilemap/README.md

 meant to be complicated and created to be simple to use but give enough functionality to advanced users.

-Less time fiddling, more time building.
+Less time fiddling, more time building

 ## Usage
 Add to your `Cargo.toml` file: